 She hangs up before I can say anything more.
-I think of Steph leaning over me with the melted tip of her eyeliner, covering my eyes in black.
+I think of Sara leaning over me with the melted tip of her eyeliner, covering my eyes in black.

-On Monday I see Steph in the hall before homeroom, standing at Julie Wagner’s locker.
+On Monday I see Sara in the hall before homeroom, standing at Julie Wagner’s locker.
 I wonder if she’s still angry, and I take a step toward them but they lean their heads together, giggling.
-As I pass, Steph sticks her foot out, and I stagger, trip, my books slipping out of my arms.
+As I pass, Sara sticks her foot out, and I stagger, trip, my books slipping out of my arms.

 The first digital photograph was taken in 1957.
 It was 176 x 176 pixels.
 The pictures would have been so blurry that even behind the lens, there was still somewhere to hide.
 You were safe from the horrible precision that could reveal every eyelash and freckle, every smudge of makeup on pale skin.